aspose-page/Aspose.Page-Reference-Tutorials/page/english/java/postscript-gradient-addition/vertical/_index.md

 Congratulations!
 You've successfully added a vertical gradient to your Java PostScript document using Aspose.Page for Java.

-## Why use vertical gradients in PostScript?
-Vertical gradients give your pages depth and visual interest without increasing file size significantly.
-They are especially useful for:
-- Report headers and footers
-- Background fills for charts or diagrams
-- Highlighting sections in technical documents

 ## Common Issues and Solutions
 - **Gradient appears flat:** Ensure the `AffineTransform` scaling matches the rectangle dimensions.
 - **Colors look washed out:** Verify you are using the correct `ColorSpaceType` (SRGB) and that the fractions array is ordered from 0.0 to 1.0.